nats-io/nats.deno/core/README.md

 ## JSR

-The JSR registry hosts the EMS-only [@nats-io/nats-core](https://jsr.io/@nats-io/nats-core) version of the library.
+The JSR registry hosts the ESM-only [@nats-io/nats-core](https://jsr.io/@nats-io/nats-core) version of the library.

 ```bash